Home Authors Posts by Madeleine Farman

 Madeleine Farman

-Madeleine Farman is a senior reporter for PEI Group’s Private Equity International and Secondaries Investor titles, based in London.
+Madeleine Farman is the editor of PEI Group’s Secondaries Investor title based in London.
 Prior to joining PEI, she had covered private equity, private capital and advisers associated with the industry for other newsrooms and publications since 2016.
 Originally from New Zealand, Madeleine began her career in radio in Auckland.

 si